zachvalenta/jvns.ca/source/_posts/2016-03-20-how-do-you-do-capacity-planning.markdown

 - network bandwidth
 - CPU
 - databases, probably
+- locks (which we'll get into in a bit)

 The first step when capacity planning is (or when doing performance work, generally) is to figure out which resource(s) you're the most limited by, how much of that resource you're using right now, and how much capacity have you there.
 For example!
 If every request takes 2s of CPU time (whoa.), then you can only handle 0.5 of them per CPU every second!